 - Easy to make, very basic ingredients.

-Just read the reviews— the cake is phenomenal.
+Just read the reviews—banana cake is phenomenal.
 Like next-level banana bread!

 Baking the banana cake as a layer cake changes the frosting to cake ratio.
 More layers = more frosting in each bite.
 That’s certainly something we’re all OK with.
 Also, aren’t layer cakes a bit more fancy?
 I don’t know about you, but I always feel more accomplished/fancier serving a layer cake vs a sheet cake.